olasores/100-days-of-web-development/README.md

 #### Website that I worked on in the course include;

 ##### **Travel website:**
 ##### This was the first website I worked on in the course.
 Where I was walked through the concepts of website structure.
+Keypoint : the structure of a website.

 <img width="1680" alt="10A8BC88-D5F9-4D77-8BD8-35A76E087716" src="https://user-images.githubusercontent.com/112015383/211456784-310792dc-e65a-4b7b-aa5e-1b2da8d89fdd.png">